 The inferences that motivated the Davidsonean semantics can still be accounted for, assuming we employ a conception of validity that is apt for dyadic truth.
 Let's say that an inference is valid iff whenever each premise is true of some situation the conclusion is also true of that situation.
-Then, the inference from 'Claire slowly dealt the cards to Dana' to 'Claire dealt the cards to
+Then, the inference from 'Claire slowly dealt the cards to Dana' to 'Claire dealt the cards to Dana' and 'Claire slowly dealt the cards' is valid - if a situation is a slow dealing of the cards by Claire to Dana then it is also a dealing of the cards by Claire to Dana and a slow dealing of the cards by Claire.
+But the inference from 'Claire dealt the cards to Dana' and 'Claire slowly dealt the cards' to 'Claire slowly dealt the cards to Dana' is not valid - there could be a situation where Claire dealt the cards to Dana and another where she slowly dealt the cards without there being a situation where she slowly dealt the cards to Dana.

-37 Similar logical forms are quite standard in semantics since Berman (1987) and Kratzer (1989), although typically they involve extra complexity.
+&lt;sup>37 Similar logical forms are quite standard in semantics since Berman (1987) and Kratzer (1989), although typically they involve extra complexity.
 For a fairly detailed compositional semantics, see Elbourne (2005).
 I stress that the ontological assumptions these authors embrace as well as many of the semantic details are negotiable.